Artificial Intelligence Meets Security (AIMS) Annual Retreat (15-17 July 2026, Germany)

 • The ID document (passport or EU ID card) that you specified during the Marshall Center registration process (see Registration Process above).
 This document is required for entry to the Marshall Center.

-• Junior researchers only: A printed copy of the poster you will present.
-(Please note: There is no on-site printing service.)
+• Researchers presenting posters only: A printed copy of the poster you will present (portrait format, DIN A1 (84.1 x 59.4 cm) or smaller).
+There is no on-site printing service.

 Recommended Hotels